 The 800 pages that follow don't offer an answer as much as an exploration of the 31 years the group spent reconciling that question—and reshaping the course of pop and electronic music in the process.
 It's less salacious tell-all (though, there's certainly plenty of that) than a story about connection and creation after loss, a warts-and-all look at how death and success perpetually defined and fractured the band as they sought to make sense of who they were in the wake of the tragedy from which New Order was born.

-"I think if they hadn't have re-formed without me in the despicable fashion that they did it in, I probably wouldn't have written it, to be honest," Hook says, referring to the band's ongoing legal battle over royalties that ensued after Hook and the group parted ways in 2007 (He now performs with his band The Light).
+"I think if they hadn't have re-formed without me in the despicable fashion that they did it in, I probably wouldn't have written it, to be honest," Hook says, referring to the band's ongoing legal battle over royalties after Hook and the group parted ways in 2007 (He now performs with his band The Light).
 "Because it was always the frutiest book, shall we say.
-The New Order book contained a lot of highs, but some, erm, personal lows, shall we say?
 When I started thinking about it, I thought, 'Would people like to know that one of their most enigmatic, mysterious groups were just Motley Crue in disguise?'"

-Absent, however, is self-pity or bitterness.
+There's not much by way of self-pity or bitterness.
 Hook knows how to have a good laugh at himself first and foremost, and to learn from his mistakes: The book opens with a telling list of "Ten things you should always do when you form a group."
-We sat down with Hook during a recent stop on his book tour to discuss the stories behind the book, New Order's embattled history, the role of punk, and noted Joy Division fan Vince Staples.
+We sat down with Hook during a recent stop on his book tour to discuss the stories behind the book, New Order's embattled history, punk and politics, and noted Joy Division fan Vince Staples.

 Noisey: As you started writing the book, did you know that you wanted it to be this sort of warts-and-all retrospective?